Learn more about your rights as an immigrant and your labor rights as a domestic worker:

 • Write down problems or abuses when they happen.
 Sometimes written records can help you prove your case.

-Learn more about your domestic worker rights.
+Learn more about your domestic worker labor rights.

 Read about your rights as an immigrant.